 The family wants to thank the staff at Blue Ridge Center and Blue Ridge Rehab for his care.

-A memorial service will be held at a later date.
+A memorial service will be held at 11:00 a.m. on May 14, 2018 at Roselawn Burial Park.
 In lieu of flowers, donations to your favorite charity will be appreciated.

 Fred Taylor Renick Jr.